codr7/tyred-java/README.md

 }
 ```

-`isModified` returns true if the contains modifications for the specified table.
+`isModified` returns true if the record contains modifications for the specified table.

 ```java
 var db = new Database();